-Trial counsel is required to appear in person in courtroom 21 at the pretrial conference.
-The purpose of the pretrial conference is to confirm whether counsel will be ready for trial, the court's availability to commence the trial on the trial date, and whether counsel have prepared the necessary documents that the court requires be prepared prior to the trial date.
-This includes trial briefs, motions in limine, a statement of the case, joint witness list, proposed jury instructions, proposed verdict forms, proposed juror questionnaire, etc. Trial briefs and motions in limine, must be brought to the pretrial conference and will be filed by the clerk in courtroom 21.

-In cases with significant motions in limine, this procedure permits the Court to work on such motions in advance of the trial date to avoid delaying jury selection on the trial date.
-Failure of a party to provide these documents to the Court at the pretrial conference will operate as a waiver of that party's right to request the trial commence as scheduled and result in a continuance of the trial date.
+The parties are required to appear in courtroom 43 for a pre-trial conference two weeks prior to the trial date.
+Counsel may appear by CourtCall at the pre-trial conference.
+The purpose of the pre-trial conference is to discuss whether counsel will be announcing ready for trial, the court's availability to commence the trial on the trial date, and whether counsel have prepared the necessary documents that the court requires be prepared prior to the trial date, including motions in limine, a statement of the case, joint witness list, proposed jury instructions, proposed verdict forms, proposed juror questionnaire, etc. These documents, in particular, motions in limine, must be brought to the pre-trial conference (or provided in advance by courier if appearing by CourtCall) and will be filed by the clerk in courtroom 43.
+In cases with significant motions in limine, this procedure permits the court to work on such motions in advance of the trial date so as to avoid delaying jury selection on the trial date.
+The failure of a party to provide these documents to the court at the pre-trial conference will operate as a waiver of that party's right to request that the trial commence on the trial date and a continuance of the trial date.